hazalkoom/smartCart/docs/features.md

 - cart state is also cached in browser localStorage by the frontend service
 - order creation only requires shippingAddress at request time
 - the backend currently persists card as the initial order paymentMethod before explicit Paymob payment initiation
+- backend checkout and cancellation paths use MongoDB transactions for stock consistency

 ### Payments